Jean Giraud: Films

-Giraud's friend Jean-Claude Mézières has divulged in the 1970s that their very first outing into the world of cinema concerned a 1957 animated Western, unsurprisingly, considering their shared passion for the genre, "Giraud, with his newfound prestige because of his trip to Mexico [note: Mézières had wanted to accompany his friend to Mexico, but was not able to raise the money], started a pro career at Cœurs Valiants, but together with two other friends we tackled a very ambitious project first: a cartoon western for which Giraud drew the sets and the main characters.
+Giraud's friend Jean-Claude Mézières has divulged in the 1970s that their very first outing into the world of cinema concerned a 1957 animated Western, unsurprisingly, considering their shared passion for the genre, "Giraud, with his newfound prestige because of his trip to Mexico, started a pro career at Cœurs Valiants, but together with two other friends we tackled a very ambitious project first: a cartoon western for which Giraud drew the sets and the main characters.
 Alas, rather disappointingly, we had to stop after only 45 seconds!"
-Any further movie aspirations Giraud, who himself had considered the effort "too laborious", might have had entertained had to wait until he received the 1974 invitation of Alejandro Jodorowsky to work on his planned adaptation of Frank Herbert's Dune, which was however abandoned in pre-production.
+It was not until the mid-1970s that Giraud received an invitation of Alejandro Jodorowsky to work on his planned adaptation of Frank Herbert's Dune, which was however abandoned in pre-production.
 Jodorowsky's Dune, a 2013 American-French documentary directed by Frank Pavich, explores Jodorowsky's unsuccessful attempt.
-Giraud, a non-English speaker at the time, later admitted that the prospect of moving over to Los Angeles filled him with trepidation, initially causing him to procrastinate.
-It was friend Philippe Druillet (with whom he would co-found Les Humanoïdes Associés later that year) who pushed him to up and go, which he did by going AWOL again from his job at Pilote.
-Giraud was grateful for Druillet pushing him as he found that he reveled in his first Hollywood experience.
-The project took nine months before it fell apart, but Giraud's presence was not always required, giving him ample time to return to France on several occasions, to pursue his other work, such as his work for L'Écho des savanes and, most importantly, to firstly finish up on Blueberrys "Angel Face", which he ultimately did in record time, this time formally quitting Pilote afterwards.
+Giraud, a non-English speaker at the time, later admitted that the prospect of travelling to Los Angeles filled him with trepidation, initially causing him to procrastinate.
+It was colleague Philippe Druillet who pushed him to up and go.
+Jodorowsky set up a pre-production unit in Paris consisting, besides Giraud, of Chris Foss, a British illustrator, Dan O'Bannon, an american visual effects supervisor and H. R. Giger, a Swiss artist.
+Giraud created over 3,000 pieces of artwork for the storyboard but the project fell apart for financial reasons.
+Giraud's presence was not always required on the project, giving him ample time to pursue his other work, especially for Métal Hurlant, and to finish up on Blueberrys "Angel Face", which he ultimately did in record time.